cedricnp03/sktlweb/index.md

 {% include section.html %}

 Welcome to the home page of Sakti Lab.
 We're a molecular simulation laboratory  at the [Department of Chem. and Biochem](http://www.chem.waseda.ac.jp/ja/index-e.html) at [Waseda University](https://www.waseda.jp/top/en/) in Tokyo, Japan.
-We use theoretical and computational methods such as our in-house CMMDE program alongside with other computational techniques to uncover the underlying mechanisms and workings of how chemistry influences our world.
+We use theoretical and computational methods such as our in-house `CMMDE.py` program alongside with other computational techniques to uncover the underlying mechanisms and workings of how chemistry influences our world.
 Currently, our research focus lies in ion batteries, catalysts (homogeneous and heterogeneous), drug design, cosmetics, and condensed-phase materials.

 {% capture text %}

-We are interested in how to design batteries, catalysts, drugs and other materials that can propell us into a more sustainable and safer world.
+We are interested in how to design batteries, catalysts, drugs and other materials that can propel us into a more sustainable and safer world.

 {%
   include button.html